plum-umd/the-838e-compiler/stdlibs.md

 	1. In the `stdlib` label, append the command `make mystdlib.o`.
 	2. In the `runtime.o` label, add `stdlib.o` to the list of object files passed to `ld`'s `-r` option (right before the `-o` option)

 After doing these steps, the ids provided by "mystdlib" should be available to all programs.
-Making an executable via `%.run` will automatically make all stdlibs as well, but you can also separately make all stdlibs via `make stdlib`.
+Making an executable via `%.run` will automatically make all stdlibs as well, but you can also separately make all stdlibs via `make stdlibs`.

 As an example stdlib, the "list" stdlib is incorporated as follows:
 - `villain/list.rkt` contains the source code, for example providing the `length` function.